-Papers presented at the 2022 Annual Meeting and Conference will be considered for publication in the Business Law Review.
-In order to permit blind refereeing of manuscripts for the 2022 Business Law Review, papers must not identify the author or the author's institutional affiliation.
+Papers presented at the 2024 Annual Meeting and Conference will be considered for publication in the Business Law Review, as well as papers submitted for publication only.
+In order to permit blind refereeing of manuscripts for the 2024 Business Law Review Journal, papers must not identify the author or the author's institutional affiliation.
 A separate cover page should contain the title, the author's name, affiliation, and address.
-If you are presenting a paper and would like to have it considered for publication, you must submit one clean copy by e-mail, no later than Friday, April 1, 2022, to Professor William B. Read at email@example.com.
+If you are presenting a paper and would like to have it considered for publication, you must submit one clean copy by e-mail, no later than Friday, March 29, 2024, to Marie Hansen at email@example.com.

 1 College Circle